peter-remote-coach/video_editor/README.md

 ### 1. Why was FFmpeg removed from this package ?

-Starting from version 3.0.0, the video_editor package no longer includes [ffmpeg_kit_flutter](https://pub.dev/packages/ffmpeg_kit_flutter).
+Starting from version 3.0.0, the video_editor_remote_coach package no longer includes [ffmpeg_kit_flutter](https://pub.dev/packages/ffmpeg_kit_flutter).

  - The inclusion of ffmpeg_kit_flutter binary in this package caused numerous issues for users who intended to utilize a different instance of FFmpeg within the same project (#37, #129, #153).
- - Additionally, it came to my attention that the video_editor package may have been mis-licensed and subject to the GPL v3.0 license since version 1.2.3, when it began utilizing the ffmpeg_kit_flutter_min_kit binary.
+ - Additionally, it came to my attention that the video_editor_remote_coach package may have been mis-licensed and subject to the GPL v3.0 license since version 1.2.3, when it began utilizing the ffmpeg_kit_flutter_min_kit binary.
  - Lastly, the FFmpeg package is quite large and significantly increases the app size, which is not ideal for developers seeking to handle exportation in a different way.

 ## ✨ Credit